 - Week 3: Waiting for the analysis to be completed and online content to be setup.

 - Week 4: Reviewing the reports and planning the in school improvement program.

-- Week 5 - 12: Running the improvement program.
-This involves 2 week of focused instruction for the four test areas of the ACT® and cover the top three skill areas identified for each test by the analysis.
+- Week 5 - 12: Begin an improvement program.
+This involves 2 week of focused instruction for the four test areas of the ACT® and cover the top three skill areas identified by the analysis.

 We will work with your to design an implementation plan that will work in your school.
 We also have a repository of best practices that you can leverage.
 Please contact us for case studies.

 PreACT® Content Analysis

 PreACT® score is a good predictor for ACT® score.
 The PreACT tests about 400+ college readiness concepts which are a subset of the 600+ college readiness concepts tested on the ACT.

-Our offering focuses on providing students with a content analysis report that identifies areas of improvement to be incorporated into the curriculum so students can begin the college and career readiness journey.
+Our offering focuses on providing students with feedback that identifies areas of improvement.
+Schools can incorporated them into the curriculum so students can begin the college and career readiness journey.